 In 2013, the Bruins finished in third place in the NCAA Tournamnt for the third straight season.
 Last year, UCLA defeated Hawai'i in the third-place match after beating Princeton in the opening round.
 In the MPSF Tournament last season, the Bruins won two of three matches to record their fourth consecutive podium finish.
-UCLA has advanced to the NCAA Tournament in each of the last 10 seasons.

-Individually for the Bruins in 2013, five players earned Coaches All-America honors, including first-team selection Rachel Fattal, a freshman.
+Individually for the Bruins in 2013, five players earned All-America honors, including first-team selection Rachel Fattal, a freshman.
 Fattal was also named the 2013 MPSF Freshman of the Year, and three additional UCLA players received All-MPSF acclaim..

 In 2012, UCLA finished in third place in the NCAA Tournament, defeating UC Irvine in the third-place match after having downed USC in that contest in 2011.

-In 2012, Brooks guided the Bruins to a 23-4 record, including a 5-2 mark in MPSF action.
+Three years ago, Brooks guided the Bruins to a 23-4 record, including a 5-2 mark in MPSF action.
 UCLA logged consecutive wins over San Diego State, USC and previously-undefeated Stanford to win its second MPSF Tournament title in three years.

 In 2011, Brooks guided UCLA to a 26-7 overall record, including a 4-3 mark in conference play.
 He helped propel the Bruins to the championship match of the MPSF Tournament after UCLA won its final four regular-season matches (including three MPSF contests).
 UCLA defeated USC, 12-10, in the first round of the MPSF Tournament.
 The next day, the Bruins handed top-ranked Stanford its first loss of the season, advancing to the tournament's championship match.
 Despite losing a 7-6 decision in the title game to California, UCLA had firmly secured an at-large berth to the NCAA Tournament.